tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
-  The best part is that, unlike some Microsoft frameworks/packages, this magic doesn&#8217;t just make a great demo, it also works in real production environments.
+  The best part is that, unlike some Microsoft frameworks/packages, this magic doesn't just make a great demo, it also works in real production environments.
 </p>

  [1]: https://github.com/tarwn/AzureHostedServiceDeploymentSample "tarwn/AzureHostedServiceDeploymentSample on github"